NEUljw/WN2WD/README.md

 4. Set the parameters in `models/FastText/FastText_train.py` and run to train FastText model.
 5. Set the parameters in `run_models.py` and run to generate intermediate results.

-Third, generate the intermediate results of Contextual models.
+Second, generate the intermediate results of Contextual models.

 1. Set parameters and run `training/xlnet_train_on_nli.py` and `xlnet_continue_train_on_sts.py` successively to fine-tune XLNet.
 2. Set parameters and run `lstm_train_on_sts.py` to train LSTM.